MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="rotl"></a>`rotl`

-Rotates the bits of `value`left, `s` times.
-Bits that 'fall out' of the leftmost bit are rotated back into the rightmost bit.
+Rotates the bits of  an unsigned integer value left the specified number of times.
+Bits that "fall out" of the leftmost bit are rotated into the rightmost bit.

 ```cpp
 template<class T>